VitoKwan/ISU--Vito/README.md

                     if (!found)
                         System.out.println("No student found.");
                     break;
+                    //Find the top and bottom 20%
                 case 7:
-                    int total = marks.size();
+                    //use a temperately array list to organize the marks highest to lowest. int total = marks.size();
                     int[] temp = new int[total];
                     for (int i = 0; i < marks.size(); i++) {